infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 2

 : A magenta Course Select Pointer (this is the radial to your next waypoint) and Radial Deviation Bar (indicates deviation from the required track) will appear on the [HSI](/guide/getting-started/pilot-user-interface/hud#head-up-display-(hud)).
-By keeping these inline, you will remain on track to your next waypoint.
+By keeping these in line, you will remain on track to your next waypoint.
 As you approach the waypoint on your map the flight plan will automatically cycle to the next waypoint and the Course Select Pointer will move so that you can follow the new course